microsoft/onnxruntime/docs/how-to/add-custom-op.md

 A new op can be written and registered with ONNXRuntime in the following 3 ways

 1. Using the experimental custom op API in the C API (onnxruntime_c_api.h)
 Note: These APIs are experimental and will change in the next release.
 They're released now for feedback and experimentation.

+1. Using the experimental custom op API in the C API (onnxruntime_c_api.h)

+Note: These APIs are experimental and will change in the next release.
+They're released now for feedback and experimentation.